liqd/adhocracy3/docs/source/Code_Review_Process.rst

    ..
 REVIEW[tb]: This should also apply to the synchronous process

-2. *(assign pull request)* A reviewer sends a response to the PR on a3-dev with subject ``Re: [PR] ...`` and empty body.
-If several reviewers respond simultaneously, they resolve the conflict off-line.
+2. *(assign pull request)* A reviewer sends a response to the PR on a3-dev with subject ``Re: [PR] ...`` and an optional message in the body (e.g. "I'll do they review tomorrow").
+If several reviewers respond simultaneously, they resolve the conflict outside this process.

-   ..
-      REVIEW[tb]: I do not want to rely on the possibility of off-line communication

-   [REVIEW[cs]: Non-empty body (e.g. "I'll do they review tomorrow.") should be OK as well).]

 3. The reviewer checks out the branch to be reviewed, makes any changes and comments in the working copy, and adds them to the